Internship Information for Employers

 Companies, non-profits and government agencies who are offering a structured learning experience that would relate to a student's major or career goals may post the opportunity with the University Career Center.
 The positions are available online to students through Career Connection.
 Faculty and students are often notified of new internships opportunities through our weekly newsletter.

 Each academic department is responsible for approving internships for academic credit.
 In general, faculty are looking for opportunities that offer substantial experience supervised by a professional in the field.
-Contact our Internship Coordinator, Wilbert Bryant, if you have specific questions about a program's requirements.
+Contact the Career Center, if you have specific questions about a program's requirements.

 The University Career Center provides support to several departments in the Colleges of Arts & Sciences and Health Sciences on issues regarding internship paperwork.
 Please refer to information on our student internship site.

 Internships are typically semester long experiences that coincide with the beginning and ending of classes.
 Students may work anywhere from 10 - 30 hours per week, depending on the student's course load.

 Co-ops are longer in nature and may extend from junior to senior year.
 Our undergraduate students are more likely to complete parallel co-ops where they attend classes while working no more than 20 hours per week.
 Graduate students may have more flexibility in their schedule to complete traditional co-op that requires full-time availability.
 Co-ops are always paid and often convert to full-time employment upon graduation for employees in good standing.